 I finally managed to take out a very large hosta plant in my front yard.
 I really hate removing healthy noninvasive plants, however non-native they may be (especially when they’re pretty), but we all know that “pretty is as pretty does,” right?
-Originating in northeast Asia, it really had no function here other than looking nice with those ultra-inflated leaves.
+Originating in northeast Asia, hostas really have no function here other than looking nice with those ultra-inflated leaves.
 I don’t think I’d ever seen a native pollinator on it’s blossoms, let alone a honeybee.
 Plus, it was overpowering a fern that belongs in this neck o’ the woods.

 In its place now is a goat’s beard plant (Aruncus dioicus) that had volunteered in the back yard, courtesy its frisky goat’s beard parents.
 Also known as “bride’s feathers,” it is not only eye-catching while in bloom, but has local ecological function that hostas can only dream about.
 It also fits well into the shade-loving native spread near the north side of my house, sharing space with a surprisingly robust western maidenhair fern (Adiantum aleuticum), evergreen huckleberries (Vaccinium ovatum), Cascade Oregon grape (Mahonia nervosa), sword ferns (Polystichum munitum), and native ground cover that includes wild ginger (Asarum caudatum) and inside-out flower (Vancouveria hexandra), all of which can be found growing with goat’s beard in nature.

-With compound, pointy, toothed leaves that have a texture all their own, the plant is particularly fetching in spring when leaves are new.
+With compound, pointy, toothed leaves that have a lovely texture all their own, this plant is particularly fetching in spring when leaves are new.
 In early to mid-summer, the main show begins when tall, feathery plumes composed of tiny, creamy-white flowers rise above the foliage.
 Male plants are more spectacular in flower than female, but regardless of gender, it offers a stunning presence in shaded to partly-shaded borders, under tall trees, or as a deciduous screen or short hedge.

 Goat’s beard attracts quite a few insect species, including native bees, syrphid flies, teeny tiny beetles, and—if you’re lucky—mourning cloak butterflies (your odds will increase if you already grow their host plants, which include native willow, birch, hawthorn, and wild rose).
 Small birds may eat the seeds, so leave the spent flowers to overwinter.

 Try it at home